 Keep your staff happy and turnover low by giving employees who work on Labor Day extra compensation.
 Pay them a higher hourly wage or overtime wages, or offer a holiday bonus or a paid floating holiday.

-If you work hard to prepare Labor Day restaurant specials but don’t put the same effort into spreading the word, don’t be surprised if no one knows about them!
-Employ all of the advertising tactics you have at your disposal.
+If you work hard to prepare Labor Day restaurant specials but don’t put the same effort into spreading the word, don’t be surprised if no one knows about your offers!
+Employ all of the advertising and marketing tactics you have at your disposal.

 Having the right tools at your restaurant will make holiday service a smooth operation.
 If you’re planning a Labor Day buffet, stock up on chafing dishes.
 If you’re hosting an al fresco pop up, make sure you have tablecloths, dishes, and silverware suitable for outdoor use.